 Lecture/discussion course covering the scientific basis and design of permaculture (permanent agriculture) and temperate agroforestry systems.
 Lecture topics will include: permaculture principles, site assessment, soil remediation, water management, agroforestry case studies, urban food forests, and integration of livestock, among others.
 Education resources will be provided from peer-reviewed literature and popular sources.
 Students will work on projects to critically review the principles of permaculture and to design a multifunctional agroforestry system for a temperate site.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: HORT 100 or CPSC 112 or equivalent introductory course in plant science and one course in ecology, environmental sciences, or natural resources.
 Junior standing required.

-Experimental course on a special topic in Horticulture.
-Approved for both letter and S/U grading.
-May be repeated in the same or separate terms to a maximum of 12 hours as topics vary.
+Advanced experimental course on a special topic in horticulture.
+1 to 4 undergraduate hours.
+1 to 4 graduate hours.
+Approved for Letter and S/U grading.
+May be repeated if topics vary.

 Experimental course on a special topic in Horticulture.
 May be repeated in the same or separate terms to a maximum of 12 hours as topics vary.